GRE Suite: Geo-localization Inference via Fine-Tuned Vision-Language Models and Enhanced Reasoning Chains: Related Work

 \section{Related Work}

 \textbf{Image Geo-localization.} Image Geo-localization is an important task in computer vision~\cite{zhu2023difftraj,zhu2023synmob,zhu2024controltraj}, spatial data mining~\cite{zhang2023promptst}, and GeoAI~\cite{zhao2022multi}.
-As shown in ~\cref{fig:summary}, previous work in image geo-localization can be divided into four main modes: classification mode, retrieval mode, extra information mode and RAG mode.
-(1) Retrieval mode treat the image geo-localization task as a retrieval problem, typically maintaining a database of images~\cite{workman2015wide,liu2019lending,zhu2021vigor,yang2021cross,zhu2022transgeo,tian2017cross} or a gallery of GPS coordinates~\cite{cepeda2023geoclip}.
+As shown in ~\cref{fig:summary}, previous work in image geo-localization can be divided into four main modes: classification mode, retrieval mode, prior knowledge mode and RAG mode.
+(1) Retrieval mode treat the image geo-localization task as a retrieval problem, typically maintaining a database of images~\cite{workman2015wide,liu2019lending,zhu2021vigor,yang2021cross,zhu2022transgeo,tian2017cross} or a gallery of GPS coordinates~\cite{vivanco2023geoclip}.
 They take the most similar images and GPS coordinates to the query image as the predicted values.
 However, maintaining a global-level image database or GPS gallery is infeasible.
 (2) Classification mode~\cite{seo2018cplanet,vo2017revisiting,muller2018geolocation,weyand2016planet,pramanick2022world,clark2023we} divide the entire earth into multiple grid cells and assign the center coordinates as predicted values.
 Models are then trained to classify the input image into the correct cell.
 However, if the actual location of the image is far from the center of the predicted cell, there can still be significant errors, even if the cell prediction is correct.
-(3) Extra information mode approaches~\cite{vivanco2023geoclip} incorporate higher-level geographical information, such as continental-scale priors, to enhance performance.
+(3) Prior Knowledge mode approaches~\cite{vivanco2023geoclip} incorporate higher-level geographical information, such as continental-scale priors, to enhance performance.
 Nevertheless, this approach essentially provides partial solutions, contradicting the fundamental purpose of the task.
 (4) RAG mode~\cite{zhou2024img2loc,jia2024g3} leverage large language models by retrieving relevant image-GPS pairs as references to optimize predictions.
+While there are also some tries based on diffusion method like \textit{Around the World}~\cite{11094630}, with application of flow matching and diffusion~\cite{lipman2023flowmatchinggenerativemodeling, zhang2025isdrama, zhang2025easycontrol, zhang2024ssr, song2025layertracer, huang2025psdiffusionharmonizedmultilayerimage} .
 However, these approaches rely on establishing large-scale aligned databases.
 In contrast to existing global image geo-localization approaches, we propose a reasoning-based methodology that leverages both explicit and implicit geographical indicators within images to predict open-ended coordinate prediction.
+Recent advances in MLLMs have enabled novel approaches leveraging their reasoning capabilities for geographic inference.
+While some works ~\cite{dou2025gagainteractiveglobalgeolocation, seekworld2025, li2024georeasoner}employ explicit reasoning chains, they lack systematic evaluation of reasoning quality.
+Complementary work has developed datasets ~\cite{10657636, song2025geolocationrealhumangameplay} and reinforcement learning frameworks ~\cite{seekworld2025} to enhance human-like geospatial reasoning.